 If you are getting short on time it’s more practical to cook spam with a limited amount of ingredients.

-The addition of additives and preservatives makes it more convenient to store up more perishable meats, like chicken, beef, and fish.
+Adding additives and preservatives makes it more convenient to store up more perishable meats, like chicken, beef, and fish.

 Spam can be used by including it in sandwiches or sliders, pasta dishes, and even rice.

-2. Health Risks Since its Highly Processed
+2. Health Risks Since It's Highly Processed

-Consuming spam could be harmful to your health as it is classified as processed food.
 The company can make meat through curing, canning smoking, drying, or curing to extend its shelf life while also improving the flavor and texture.

-It is often paired with other meat products that are processed, such as bacon, hotdogs, and salami.
+It is often paired with other meat products that are processed, such as scrapple, bacon, hotdogs, and salami.

-Consuming this kind of meat can cause numerous ailments, including coronary heart disease and diabetes.
 Furthermore, meat that has been processed tends to be linked with a greater risk of stomach and colorectal cancer.

 Other diseases include chronic obstructive lung illness and elevated blood pressure.